CumulusNetworks/docs/content/cumulus-linux-517/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 All lossless priority groups continue to share the same ingress and egress buffer pools.
 However, each priority groups maintains its own reserved buffers, xon and xoff thresholds, and descriptor buffer allocations.
 This design provides isolation and independent flow-control behavior while still making efficient use of shared buffer resources.

 You can configure the following headroom settings:
-- Required headroom
+- Required headroom per priority group in bytes.
+The switch converts this value to cells.
-- Exclusive headroom
+- Exclusive headroom per priority group in bytes.
+The switch converts this value to cells.
-- Oversubscription ratio
+- Oversubscription ratio for the shared headroom pool.
+You can set a value between 1 and 256.

-- Port shared buffer
+{{%notice note%}}
+The required headroom must be more than exclusive headroom.
+{{%/notice%}}

-The following example assigns switch priority 3 and 4 to priority group 3, configures the ingress lossless buffer service pool mapping to service-pool 1, and sets the required and exclusive headroom for switch priority 3 and 4 to 1024, oversubscription ratio to 2, and port shared buffer to 1024.
+The following example assigns switch priority 3 and 4 to priority group 3, configures the ingress lossless buffer service pool mapping to service-pool 1, and sets the required headroom for switch priority 3 and 4 to 1024, the exclusive headroom for switch priority 3 and 4 to 1010, and oversubscription ratio to 2.
 The example enables the shared headroom pool on swp10.

 {{< tabs "TabID1935 ">}}
 {{< tab "NVUE Commands ">}}